chrislomonico/MinimumViableDataspace/docs/developer/decision-records/2022-06-15-registration-service/README.md

 #### Overview

-A Client for Company1 initiates the enrollment process by resolving and contacting the enrollment API endpoint for the Dataspace Authority.
-The client could be e.g. a CLI utility.
+A Client for _Company1_ initiates the enrollment process by resolving and contacting the enrollment API endpoint for the _Dataspace Authority_.
+(The client could be e.g. a CLI utility.)

 The Dataspace Authority enrollment service obtains Verifiable Credentials from Company1 to determine whether it meets enrollment policies.
 The enrollment service then issues a Verifiable Credential that establishes membership and pushes it to Company 1's Identity Hub, and stores membership and certificate information.